Congratulations to the May 2023 Aims Nursing graduates, who received a 97% pass rate on the NCLEX and 88% completion rate.

 The Aims nursing program has full approval status with the Colorado State Board of Nursing and has Continuing Accreditation with conditions by the Accreditation Commission for Education in Nursing (ACEN).

-If you’d like to help people by becoming a member of a respected healthcare profession, the nursing associate degree program at Aims might be right for you.
+If you’d like to help people by becoming a member of a respected healthcare profession, the nursing associate degree program at Aims can start you on the path to a rewarding career.

 The nursing associate degree program at Aims combines lectures, labs and an internship to give you the medical knowledge and hands-on training that will help you start your nursing career.

-In this nursing degree program, you’ll gain skills in:
+In this nursing school program, you’ll gain skills in:

 - Performing head-to-toe physical assessments